MewsSystems/gitbook-connector-api/operations/finance.md

 ## Charge credit card

 Creates payment for specified customer credit card and charges the credit card via a gateway.
-Note that the kind of the card has to be Gateway.
+Note that the kind of the card has to be `Gateway`.

 ### Request